CoCStudentCouncil/CoCStudentCouncil.github.io/faq.md

 ### Can we get more advisors?
 In Fall 2019, 2 new academic advisors were hired and assigned to populations.
 The advising ratio has been going down significantly, with advisors having an average case load of 400-500 students.
 In addition to this, they participate in FASET, process 40-50 major changes per month, and develop programs/events centered around academic advising for CS and CM students.
 Advising staff are hired based on funding.
 As the CoC sees more influx of students, funding will be decided accordingly.

+## <a name="emails"></a> Questions about emails

+### How do I send things out to the whole CoC?

+This is the address of the emailing list: cc-newsandevents-request@lists.gatech.edu <cc-newsandevents-request@lists.gatech.edu>

+You can send emails out on this addressed to the CoC, they will be put into a moderation queue and sent out after being moderated.
+You can address the CoC directly (you don't have to greet the moderator or asked if they can help you send this email out, unless you really want to:))
+On average, batches of moderated emails are sent out twice a day.
+We recommend sending info on upcoming events in advance, because sometimes emails might not get sent out on time.
+Please be mindful of how many emails we get as students before deciding to send something out!

 [back](./)